 With public schools closed for the last quarter of the year, robust attendance data weren’t available.

-“Thrive’s Housing Action Team plans to continue tracking the OneRoof program,” said Candy Hanson, Director of Community Collaboration for Thrive.
+“Thrive’s Housing Action Team plans to continue tracking the OneRoof program,” said Candy Hanson, Thrive’s founding executive.
 She cites OneRoof as a perfect example of Thrive’s commitment to realigning existing community resources to better serve families who stand in need.

 “The Community Outreach deserves a ton of credit for running with the OneRoof pilot, but it took a village to make it work,” Hanson said.